Taylor Mitchell: Death

 Having some free time before her next concert, Mitchell, an environmentalist who enjoyed nature walks, went to Cape Breton Highlands National Park on the sunny afternoon of October 27, 2009.
 At 14:45, a middle-aged American couple going in the opposite direction passed her near the beginning of the Skyline Trail in Petit Étang.
 For an unknown reason, she doubled back after going a short distance along the trail and came back down the access road intending to return to her car.
 It is possible a coyote was stalking her at this stage.

 At 15:02, an American couple named Mike and Gayle hiked on the access road heading to the car park.
 They moved out of the way when two coyotes were walking toward them along the road, but going in the opposite direction.
-One of the hikers photographed the coyotes with his camera before heading directly to the car park.
+One of the hikers photographed the coyotes before heading directly to the car park.
 Trent University's Environmental and Life Sciences graduate program professor and Ontario Ministry of Natural Resources research scientist, Brent Patterson, later commented that the two coyotes in the male hiker's photo exhibited an extraordinary lack of fear, with one displaying what verged on a dominant attitude toward humans.
 It is believed these coyotes walked into Mitchell on the access road six minutes later, when Mike and Gayle heard what they thought could be either animals howling or a young woman screaming in the distance.
 The American middle-aged couple reported these commotions in a telephone box at the car park.

 A group of four other hikers arrived in the car park, where they heard about the possible screams in the distance from the American couple.
 After several minutes' walk along the access road they began to find Mitchell's personal items, including keys and a small knife (believed to have been used by her in an attempt to defend herself as she was forced back up the access road and onto the Skyline Trail).
 As the hikers turned into the clearing at the head of the trail, they saw torn pieces of bloodied clothing and a large amount of blood along the ground.
 A washroom in the clearing had blood on the door.

 At 15:25 they found Mitchell lying nearby among trees, with a coyote standing over her.
 After repeated charges by the three young men, the coyote moved away from her.
 She was conscious and able to speak with the rescuers.
 The coyote remained close by, growling and unafraid until a Royal Canadian Mounted Police officer fired a shotgun at it.
 Mitchell was bitten over most of her body, with particularly serious wounds to her leg and head.
 Paramedics took her to Sacred Heart Community Health Centre in Chéticamp, where she was then airlifted to Queen Elizabeth II Health Sciences Centre in critical condition.
 At the hospital, she died of blood loss.
-Her interment was at Greenwood Cemetery in Owen Sound, Ontario.
+She was interred at Greenwood Cemetery in Owen Sound, Ontario.